 School Based Wellness Center Enrollment

 The Life Health Center (LHC) offers professional services through our school-based wellness center.
 These services include, Pediatric, Behavioral and Mental Health which includes Prevention, and Social Services.
 LHC has been providing a high caliber care to anyone in Wilmington, New Castle, Newark and surrounding area since its inception.
 Services have been provided at outpatient locations to whole families in an integrated health delivery system that focuses on the whole person and outcomes.
-All these services are now available through LHC in the Colonial School District in New Castle County of the state of Delaware.

 The goal of providing Behavioral Health and Preventive services through LHC directly at your child’s school is to ensure that support services are in place to assist in the reduction of: